roytang/blog/content/posts/2008/05/shm-booster-draft-10-may-2008.md

 He had like 3 Emberstrike Duos and various other small guys, but not much removal.
 Same general problems with BR in SHM.

 I made a really stupid play in game 3 and it was lucky that I still won despite it.
 I had Knollspine Invocation out, my opponent had Loch Korrigan and a Scuzzback Marauder with a -1/-1 counter on it.
 He tapped out for Rattleblaze Scarecrow, of course it would have haste due to the Marauder.
 I activated Knollspine Invocation for 2 to take out the Marauder, removing the haste and stopping the attack.
 On my turn, I untap and realize that the 2-cc spell I had discarded to Knollspine was a Smash to Smithereens!
-I&'m so smart.
+I'm so smart.

 Luckily on my turn I drew the sixth land and played out Morselhoarder, getting two elf tokens due to Flourising Defenses.
 On his turns the elves chump block and he lays down two blockers.
-On my turn, I show him the Runes and he&'s at some low number like 9 so the jig is up.
-He clarifies the implication of double-strike + trample with the judge, and it&'s lethal as expected.
+On my turn, I show him the Runes and he's at some low number like 9 so the jig is up.
+He clarifies the implication of double-strike + trample with the judge, and it's lethal as expected.

 I won two packs!
 The prize rares were